 The lobby features luxurious materials, decorative geometric shapes, and stained glass.
 These signify its glorious Art Deco roots.

 The Empire State Building is a skyscraper that decorates the New York City landscape, completed in 1931.
 At 1251 feet and with the addition of a 222-foot antenna in 1950, it remained the tallest building in the world until 1971.

 The architects Shreve, Lamb & Harmon Associates designed this skyscraper as an Art Deco building.
 Many know the interior lobby for its Art Deco design.

 Palais De Chaillot – Paris, France

-The Palais de Chaillot is located in the Trocadero Gardens just across the river Seine from the Eiffel Tower.
-The architects Louis-Hippolyte Boileau, Jacques Carlu, and Leon Azema designed the building for the 1937 International Exhibition of Arts and Techniques Applied to Modern Life.
+The Palais de Chaillot is located in the Trocadero Gardens, just across the river Seine from the Eiffel Tower.
+Architects Louis-Hippolyte Boileau, Jacques Carlu, and Leon Azema designed the building for the 1937 International Exhibition of Arts and Techniques Applied to Modern Life.

-The interior of the building houses the Theatre national de Chaillot.
-This features gilded molding, geometric flooring, and colorful wall murals in keeping with the Art Deco style.
+The interior of the building houses the Theatre national de Chaillot and features gilded molding, geometric flooring, and colorful murals in keeping with the Art Deco style.